ddurhamflexion/cancel-previous-runs/README.md

 # cancel-previous-runs
+This is just a fork from `n1hility/cancel-previous-runs`, updating pull requests.

 This action cancels previous runs for one or more branches/prs associated with a workflow, effectively limiting the resource consumption of the workflow to one per branch.

 <p><a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>